 It polled a representative sample of working people.
-It was evenly split between male (46%) and female (54%).
+It was evenly split between males (46%) and females (54%).

-It was evenly split between age groups with 20% of the replies being received from people in each of the following age categories.
+The research was evenly split between age groups, with 20% of the replies being received from people in each of the following age categories.

 This is going to be the first of a series of four blogs which will look at some of the reasons that we often struggle to manage our time well.